joaodperes/Decks-of-Keyforge/README.md

 ## config.py

-Insert you API Key in the file and store in the same folder as the remaining files.
+Insert your API Key in the file and store in the same folder as the remaining files.

 ## doks.py